 Evening Primrose Oil

-Germany's Commission E, the authorities that evaluate the use of herbal products in Germany, has approved valerian as an effective mild sedative.
-There are over 500 possible drug interactions with valerian, so a drug interaction screen is important when using valerian.
+Germany's Commission E, the authorities that evaluate the use of herbal products in Germany, has approved valerian as an effective mild sedative, and it is used for insomnia.
+There are over 200 possible drug interactions with valerian, so a drug interaction screen is important when using valerian.

 St. John's Wort

 St. John’s Wort is a popular herbal supplement widely used to help with symptoms of depression.
 Over 500 drug interactions exist with St. John's Wort and some can be dangerous.
 Due to the seriousness of many drug interactions, you should consult with your health care provider before using St. John's Wort.

 A sampling of drugs you should not combine with St. John's Wort includes:

 - tricyclic antidepressants (TCAs)

 - monoamine oxidase (MAO) Inhibitors